andreasronge/dev-happiness-elixir/otp.md

   * Some requests might miss the deadlines.
 * Hard real-time
   * you must absolutely hit every deadline.

+## Garbage collection

+* each process has a private heap that is garbage collected independently

 ## Preemtive scheduling